 The relaxation results produced from these drugs are similar to those experienced after consuming a glass of wine.
 By encouraging a calmer mindset, your jaw and teeth are more relaxed during your treatment, leading you to experience less pain.

 A local anesthetic is commonly used during dental treatments to numb any pain felt in your mouth.
 Frequently used when fillings and crowns are needed, a local anesthetic is also applied during gum disease treatment.

 When required, a cream or gel form may first be applied to the surface area before a local anesthetic is injected by a needle.
 In a matter of minutes, the nerves that send pain and sensory signals to your brain are blocked, resulting in the absence of any discomfort.

 A local anesthetic can take up to five hours to wear off following your dental procedure.
 It’s important to abstain from any strenuous physical activity after you leave the dentist since this makes the anesthetic effects fade quickly.

 If a dentist suspects that you will experience pain after the local anesthetic wears off, you will likely be prescribed with some painkillers.

 Nitrous oxide, commonly known as laughing gas, can be administered to a patient through a small nasal mask.
 Oral and intravenous sedation are other options that help patients experience feelings of relaxation while they remain conscious throughout their treatment.

-For patients who are really concerned about experiencing pain during their dental treatment or procedure, sleep dentistry may be the best solution.
-During this method, a general anesthetic will be administered to the patient so that they are asleep for the complete procedure.
+For patients concerned about experiencing pain during their dental treatment or procedure, sleep dentistry may be the best solution.
+During this method, a general anesthetic will be administered to the patient so they are asleep for the procedure.

 "Dr. Jason McNamee and his team have met and exceeded all of this criteria, I am very happy with them.
 My family and I will continue to support them for many years to come" - Cliff EtkinsRead More